data-preservation-programs/singularity/docs/en/cli-reference/storage/create/jottacloud.md

       Leave blank to use the provider defaults.

+   --client-credentials
+      Use client credentials OAuth flow.

+      This will use the OAUTH2 client Credentials Flow as described in RFC 6749.

+      Note that this option is NOT supported by all backends.

    --md5-memory-limit
       Files bigger than this will be cached on disk to calculate the MD5 if required.